IBM/ibm-cloud-sdk-common/README.md

 The response is an object containing the result of the operation, HTTP status code and text message, and the HTTP response headers.

-Here is an example of how to access the various fields from an operation response:
+Here is an example of how to access the various fields and headers from an operation response:

 ```js
 myService.getResource({